-- Bar pulls: these include decorative traditional styles such as braided or fluted bars, and clean contemporary lines in T-bar, bridge, and arch shapes.
+These include decorative traditional styles such as braided or fluted bars, and clean contemporary lines in T-bar, bridge, and arch shapes.

-- Cup pulls: these pulls have a hooded, awning-like front that’s easy to grasp from beneath, and typically features a decorative motif.
+These pulls have a hooded, awning-like front that’s easy to grasp from beneath, and typically features a decorative motif.

-- Ring pulls: the ring style features a handle that hangs down from a back plate and/or two centers.
+The ring style features a handle that hangs down from a back plate and/or two centers.
 The swinging handle must be lifted up for opening.